+N0605

-<<rename Vulnerability to “Memory Leaks and Heap Fragmentation”>>
+<<rename the 6.39 Vulnerability to “Memory Leaks and Heap Fragmentation” [XYL]>>

 6.39.3 Mechanism of failure

-As a process or system runs, any memory taken from dynamic memory and not returned or reclaimed (by the runtime system, or a garbage collector) after it ceases to be used, may result in future memory allocation requests failing for lack of free space.
+As a process or system runs, any memory taken from dynamic memory and not returned or reclaimed (by the runtime system, the application, or a garbage collector) after it ceases to be used, may result in future memory allocation requests failing for lack of free space.

-Alternatively, memory claimed and returned can cause the heap to fragment, which will for eventually result in an inability to allocate the necessary size storage.
-Either condition will result in a memory exhaustion exception, and program termination or a system crash.
+Alternatively, memory claimed and returned can cause the heap to fragment into progressively smaller blocks, which, with the usual allocators, will result in a higher memory consumption and steadily increasing search times for blocks of suitable size, until the system spends most of the CPU-time for searching the heap for suitable blocks.

+Either condition can thus result in a memory exhaustion exception, progressively slower performance by the allocating application, program termination or a system crash.

-If an attacker can determine the cause of an existing memory leak, the attacker may be able to cause the application to leak quickly and therefore cause the application to crash.
+If an attacker can determine the cause of an existing memory leak or can increase the allocation rate for blocks of different sizes, the attacker will be able to cause the application to leak or fragment quickly and therefore cause the application to crash or to perform within acceptable time limits.
+Denial-of-Service attacks can thus occur.

 6.39.4 Applicable language characteristics